 Recordings: People are understandably concerned about their smart home devices recording things they say.
 You can now delete conversations by saying, "Alexa, delete everything I said today."
 This only removes everything that has been recorded from midnight up until you give the command, but it's not a bad start for better securing your privacy.
 You can also say, "Alexa, delete what I just said," if you say something you'd preferably not have recorded.

 Additionally, you can go into the Alexa app and opt-out of training the A.I. with your recordings.
 The fact that this is the default is unpleasant, but at least there's a way to turn it off.
 If the thought of recordings makes you uncomfortable, you can press a button and turn off the microphone and camera when not in use.
 For additional information check out the Amazon Privacy Hub.

-Smart home cameras: In addition to making video calls, you can use this device to view Alexa-compatible security camera feeds from cameras like the Blink XT2 Security Camera or the Arlo Baby Monitor.
+Smart home cameras: In addition to making video calls, you can use this device to view Alexa-compatible security camera feeds from cameras like the Blink XT2 Security Camera.
 If you also happen to have a Ring Video Doorbell you'll be able to see who's on your porch as well as talk to them using the Echo Show 5.
 In comparison, the Google Nest Hub currently only works with Nest cameras.

 Screen size & resolution: The 5.5-inch screen on the Echo Show 5 is about the size of an average smartphone, which is an inch and a half smaller than the Google Nest Hub's screen.
 This is both a pro and a con.
 A smaller screen makes the device more compact and thus helps it fit in more locations.
 However, the screen size might not be as helpful in some situations like when you're watching a show or following a recipe.